seahorn/crab/README.md

 abstract numerical domains.

-Ikos-core also provides a CFG that interfaces with IKOS as well as wrappers to execute backward and forward analyses on it.
+Ikos-core also provides a CFG that interfaces with IKOS as well as adaptors to execute backward and forward analyses on it.

 # License #

 This software is released under the terms and conditions of the NASA Open Source Agreement (NOSA) Version 1.3 or later.

+**TODO**: directories `ikos_cfg` and `ikos_analysis` (the code that provides the CFG and adaptors for using ikos) do not need to be NOSA so they should have a more flexible licence.
 # Prerequisites #

 - The C++ compiler must support c++11